chihacknight/breakout-groups/README.md

  * **Who we're looking for** Describe the kinds of people who would be good for your group.
 Include the skills, domain knowledge and interests that will help make your project succeed.
  * **Tools** Describe the tools that you are using.
  * **Relevant Links** Any relevant links, e.g. a github repo, a demo site
  * **Where we meet** Where in the Braintree office do you meet?
 Flipping Tables?
 The cafeteria?
-4. Add labels to your breakout group to help others find your group.
 5. Click 'Submit new issue' and you're done!
+We'll add labels to your group based on your description.

 ## Why are we doing this?